Slate Payments - Setup

 Slate Payments is a built-in gateway and payment processor you can use instead of integrating Slate with an external processor.

-You can set it up yourself, begin testing, and move to production use without Technolutions intervention or a service request.
-Please review and follow the steps outlined below.
+You can set up Slate Payments yourself, begin testing, and move to production use without Technolutions intervention or a support ticket.

-Note: before embarking on this setup, you should have familiarized yourself with the general concepts of how Slate's activities and interactions are used to facilitate the payment process.
+Note: before embarking on this setup, you should have familiarized yourself with the general concepts of how Slate uses activities and interactions to facilitate the payment process.

 Step 1 - Adding Permissions